dimitrisdiam/ROBO_ADVISOR/README.md

 ### FEATURES

-It's the most important file about the project.
+It's the most important file about this project.
 Based on the yfinance library I managed to get the final costs of different ETFs for a specific long or short period.

 ETFs: It's every key in FIX_TOKEN.

 CRYPTOS: It's every key in FIX_CRYPTO.

 ESG: It's every key in FIX_ESG.

-PERCENTAGES: They are the values of FIX_TOKEN, FIX_CRYPTO and FIX_ESG which influence the final portfolios.

 PORTFOLIO: It's every column that are created by the values of FIX_TOKEN.